futreall/erigon/txnprovider/txpool/README.md

 => pending_pool, queued_pool
 ```

-## Select transaction for mining
+## Select transaction for block building

-Before a new block gets mined, local and "remote" pending transactions are queried from the transaction pool.
+Before a new block gets built, local and "remote" pending transactions are queried from the transaction pool.
 Local transactions (injected by JSON RPC methods into the node) get priority over "remote" transactions.
 If there are no local transactions left and there is still "space" left in the block, "remote" transactions are selected from the pending pool, in order of their priority, which is usually defined by much Wei/eth miner would receive for each unit of gas by including that transaction.

 Note that although in the current implementation, ALL pending transactions are first retrieved, then sorted by priority, and then selected one-by-one, this is not a functional requirement.
 A different implementation that selects pending transactions in the order of priority, without fully sorting them, would be suitable as well.